alyssaxuu/mapus/README.md

 1. Download the code.
 In the web version of GitHub, you can do that by clicking the green "Code" button, and then "Download ZIP".
 You'll be using the src folder.
 2. Create a Firebase account and project.
 You can check out the [docs](https://firebase.google.com/docs/web/setup?authuser=0) to see how to get started.
 3. Create a Realtime Database.
 You may need to set up specific rules to keep the data safe, [here's](https://firebase.google.com/docs/database/security?authuser=0) an overview.
 The default rules though will work fine for testing and development, just not for production.
 4. Enable Google Sign In in the Firebase console.
-[Here's how](https://firebase.google.com/docs/auth/web/google-signin?authuser=0)
+[Here's how](https://firebase.google.com/docs/auth/web/google-signin?authuser=0).
+Make sure you add your domain (or localhost) in the authorized domains list in the console as well.
 5. Replace the Firebase config object in the [index.html](https://github.com/alyssaxuu/mapus/blob/8d8d914f97fac60d9e60e1978b8b064c0d888ef6/src/index.html#L152) file with your own.
 The [docs](https://firebase.google.com/docs/web/setup?authuser=0#config-object) explain how to get the object.
 6. At this point you could just use the tool as is, but if you want to make sure you don't go over the Firebase free plan limits, you could set up the [Firebase Emulator](https://firebase.google.com/docs/emulator-suite/install_and_configure?authuser=0) and run everything locally 100% for free.